 The Big Show scored 288 points over eight Survivor Series appearances between 1999 and 2014.
-Although he won three of those matches, his biggest victory came in his first year, in which he single handedly eliminated all his opponents .
+Although he won three of those matches, his biggest victory came in his first year, in which he eliminated all four of his opponents.

 Many people reading this may not even know who Aja Kong is, let alone how she scored 91 points in a single Survivor Series outing.
 The year was 1995, and Kong was part of Bertha Faye's four-woman team.
 She eliminated Sakie Hasegawa, Chaparita Asari, Kyoko Inoue and Alundra Blayze for the win.

-Both Dino Bravo and Paul Roma scored 124 points a piece in this study.
-Bravo competed in the first four Survivor Series events and won his bouts in 1988 and 1989.
-Surprisingly, Roma won a tag team elimination match in 1987 (with Jim Powers and The Killer Bees), and his team The Visionaries won their match in 1990, going to the final "Match of Survival."
+Paul Roma, somewhat surprisingly, scored 124 points in four appearances at Survivor Series.
+This included winning a tag team elimination match in 1987 (with Jim Powers and The Killer Bees), and when his team The Visionaries won their match in 1990.

-Both WWE Hall of Famer The 123 Kid (who never competed in a Survivor Series match as X-Pac) and Chris Benoit scored 133 points from three Survivor Series appearances.
-The Kid survived his matches in 1993 and 1995, while Benoit was victorious in 2000 and 2003, where he made Brock Lesnar tap out.
+WWE Hall of Famer The 123 Kid (who never competed in a Survivor Series match as X-Pac) scored 133 points from three Survivor Series appearances.
+The Kid survived his matches in 1993 and 1995.

 Davey Boy Smith